GPUOpen-Tools/radeon_compute_profiler/docs/source/commandline.rst

 * Collect default set of HSA performance counters and occupancy data:

   ``rcprof --hsapmc --occupancy "/path/to/app.exe"``

-* Collect an HSA API trace with aql packets:

-  ``rcprof --hsaaqlpackettrace "/path/to/app.exe"``

 * Collect an HSA API trace with summary pages: